 This model relates the normal force pushing a body onto a substrate to the friction force through the kinetic $\mu_k$ and static $\mu_s$ friction coefficients, depending on whether the contact surfaces are in relative motion or not.

-Despite the simplicity of the model, its formulation and implementation may not be necessarily straightforward, especially in the case of rolling motions.
-Given the cylindrical geometry of our filaments, the effect of surface friction is naturally decomposed into a longitudinal component associated with purely translational displacements, and a lateral component associated with both translational and rotational motions (Fig.~\ref{fig:frictionModel}).
+Despite the simplicity of the model, its formulation and implementation may not {necessarily be} straightforward, especially in the case of rolling motions.
+Given the cylindrical geometry of our filaments, the effect of surface friction can be decomposed into a longitudinal component associated with purely translational displacements, and a lateral component associated with both translational and rotational motions (Fig.~\ref{fig:frictionModel}).
 We use the notation $\mathbf{x}_{\perp}$, $\mathbf{x}_{\parallel}$, $\mathbf{x}_{\times}$ to denote the projection of the vector $\mathbf{x}$ in the directions $\mathbf{u}^w_{\perp}$, $\mathbf{u}^w_{\parallel}$, $\mathbf{u}^w_{\times}$, as illustrated in Fig.~\ref{fig:frictionModel}.